sgmurphy/wordpress-plugins/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.7.2 =
+* Fix: Goal title would sometimes become empty and uneditable.
+This has been resolved.
+* Feature: Added support for the WP Consent API, which will allow you to track users based on their consent for multiple plugins.
+* Improvement: Added Complianz integration.
+This will allow you to track users based on their consent for Complianz.
+* Improvement: Added option to track changes in the URL when not reloading the page.
+This will allow you to track single page applications.
+* Fix: Email reporting did not work properly for some users.
+This has been resolved.

+= 1.7.1 =
+* Fix: Issue with upgrade staying stuck on 35% for some users.
+This has been resolved.
+* Fix: Issue where the tracking test would sometimes not restart.
+This has been resolved.
+* Fix: Dashboard widget would not be shown due to a change in the Dashboard page.
+This has been resolved.

 = 1.7.0 =
 * Fix: Not every cron job was cleared on deactivation, props @nerokin.
 * Fix: Fixed issue where the timezone would not be set correctly in the insights chart.